 Over the last two months we have been working on several iPad projects: two news applications, a social network, and a word processor.
 We worked on iPad projects without ever having touched an iPad.
-One client asked us to “start working on that tablet thing” even before we knew whether the iPad was real.
-The question Are we designing desktop programs, web sites, or something entirely new? has been torturing us until that express package from New York finally arrived.
-Here’s a quick writeup of design insights before and after the appearance of the iPad at our office.
+One client asked us to “start working on that tablet thing” before we even knew whether the iPad was real.
+The question Are we designing desktop apps, web sites, or something else entirely? has been torturing us until that express package from New York finally arrived.
+Here’’s a quick writeup of design insights before and after the appearance of the iPad at our office.

 1. Typography: Is it nice to read?

 The obvious issue with the resolution gap is typography.
 Type that looks fine on an iMac screen might break on iPad.
 In order to answer the questions…

 - Does it render well?